Environmental Management

 • Involvement in and contribution to policy recommendations for the oil refining and marketing business, the electricity and gas business, the hydrogen business, the CCS business, the SAF business, and the synthetic fuels business in alignment with the government target of carbon neutrality by 2050

-• As member of the GX (Green Transformation) Implementation Council, chaired by the Prime Minister and deputy chaired by the Minister in charge of the promotion of GX implementation and Chief Cabinet Secretary, participate in the examination of measures necessary for the implementation of GX
+• As a member of the GX (Green Transformation) Implementation Council, chaired by the Prime Minister and deputy chaired by the Minister in charge of the promotion of GX implementation and Chief Cabinet Secretary, participate in the examination of measures necessary for the implementation of GX

 Our activities and results METI